gkontonatsios/sentence-annotation-tool/README.md

 `python run.py`

 This should start the GUI.
-Firstly, you will need to specify a username as show in the figure below.
+Firstly, you will need to specify a username as shown in the figure below.
 The username is used to discriminate between annotations produced by different (human) annotators.

 <img align="center"  height="70" src="https://raw.githubusercontent.com/gkontonatsios/sentence-annotation-tool/master/figures/username.png">